How do children learn to talk?

 What should I do if my child still isn’t talking?

 Speak to a Speech Pathologist.
-OneOnOne Children’s Therapy is a Speech Pathology, Occupational Therapy and ESDM clinic in Bondi Junction in Sydney’s Eastern Suburbs.
+OneOnOne Children’s Therapy is a Speech Pathology, Occupational Therapy and ESDM clinic in Bondi Junction and Mascot in Sydney’s Eastern Suburbs.
 Our Speech Pathologists are very happy to talk to you about your child’s development.
 If your are concerned then they they can advise you about a Speech Pathology assessment and the best thing to do for your child’s talking.
 We can be contacted on (02) 8065783 or email us.